 How and when did it all start?

 In 2015 Swapnil, Yassine and I continued working on the project, a Social site/Real Estate Marketplace and Vacation Rental Marketplace.
 Mid 2015, Yassine also dropped out and I was left with just Swapnil.
-(New budget: Secured USD 50.000 per year from our income of the Williams House) Product first, the rest will come.
+(New budget: Secured USD 50.000 per year) Product first, the rest will come.
 (Just go for it!)

-2016: Say No to VRBO Service fees: Facebook Group: Lots of complaining.
-Seemed Homeescape was the “new” solution.
+2016: Say No to VRBO Service fees - Facebook Group: Lots of complaining.
 (For us it was clear: just a Global Vacation Rental marketplace would be impossible to market without 10s or 100s of Millions of $)

 2017: Swapnil and I fixed many small issues during the year.
 We needed to test.

 Late 2017 we added an import “scanning” tool to speed up the process of adding listings.
 (Is this legal?
 Houfy is not a member of any OTA sites: Meaning: Houfy doesn't need to agree to their terms.
 Houfy with the approval of its members “copies, scraps, scans” the listing information of the owner and adds this to the correct places within Houfy.
 (Which otherwise would have been done by the owner of the listing manually) It seems other sites are now copying our idea..
-Google "scans/indexes"pages every day for their SEO purposes..
+Google "scans/indexes" pages every day for their SEO purposes.. a very similar concept.

 Our small facebook group started to grow, e-mail suggestions of changes started to pick up tremendously.
 We saw new sites/competition popping up: clones & scripts, but kept believing our product could work.
 (Product first)